apache/accumulo-website/_docs-2/development/spark.md

 ## Writing to Accumulo table

-There are two ways to write an Accumulo table.
+There are two ways to write to an Accumulo table in Spark applications.

 ### Use a BatchWriter